Police are begging lawmakers to stop relaxing gun laws. Charlotte shows why.

 “The [political] difficulty here is that police are in the line of fire but they are a conservative element of the nation’s law and order tradition,” says Cal Jillson, a political scientist at Southern Methodist University.
 “Conservatism today is a wholesale defense of the Second Amendment and the right of the individual to carry arms for personal protection.”

 The Giffords Law Center’s Annual Gun Law Scorecard, which ranks and grades state gun laws, has found that gun violence in general and against police in particular is higher in states with looser gun laws.
-It follows, then, that states with stronger gun laws have fewer gun deaths, the Center reports.
-Looser gun laws also infuse tensions into scenarios like in Charlotte where police are trying to separate unlawful carriers from their guns.
+It follows, then, that states with stronger gun laws have fewer gun deaths, the center reports.
+Looser gun laws also infuse tensions into scenarios like that in Charlotte, where police are trying to separate unlawful carriers from their guns.

-In 2023, however, North Carolina Republicans suddenly pulled a constitutional carry bill from a floor vote.
-A year earlier state lawmakers had overridden a veto by the governor, relaxing gun laws to allow pistols to be sold without permits.
-Part of the resistance to the 2023 bill came from the North Carolina Sheriffs Association.
+In 2023, however, North Carolina Republicans suddenly pulled a constitutional-carry bill from a floor vote.
+A year earlier, state lawmakers had overridden a veto by the governor, relaxing gun laws to allow pistols to be sold without permits.
+Part of the resistance to the 2023 bill came from the North Carolina Sheriffs’ Association.
 In killing the bill, Senate Leader Phil Berger wondered if there was really a need to expand gun rights further in the Old North State.

-As Charlotte residents watched a procession for one of the fallen officers on Tuesday, there was a sense that more could be done to protect the protectors.
+As Charlotte residents watched a procession for one of the fallen officers Tuesday, there was a sense that more could be done to protect the protectors.

 On X, Mecklenburg County Board of Commissioners Chair George Dunlap called the shootings “senseless and preventable.”